b1f6c1c4/SoftMC/README.md

 # SoftMC v1.0

 SoftMC is an experimental FPGA-based memory controller design that could be used to develop tests for DDR3 SODIMMs.
 SoftMC currently supports only the *Xilinx ML605* board.
-Soon, we will port SoftMC on other popularly used boards (e.g., *Xilinx VC709*).

 A paper describing SoftMC in detail is published at HPCA 2017 and is available here:
 >*Hasan Hassan, Nandita Vijaykumar, Samira Khan, Saugata Ghose, Kevin Chang, Gennady Pekhimenko, Donghyuk Lee, Oguz Ergin, and Onur Mutlu,*